 On the evening of March 28, 1960 crews were mobilised to a fire which tore through a whisky bond warehouse, causing an explosion which sent 20 metre walls crashing to the street below.

 Fourteen Glasgow Fire Service and five Glasgow Salvage Corps members lost their lives as they worked to protect the public from the inferno.

 It was, and still remains, the largest peacetime loss of life ever suffered by the United Kingdom’s fire and rescue services.

-“My thoughts today are very firmly with each and every one of those men, their families, friends and loved ones.”
+"My thoughts are with their families, friends and loved ones."

-The 14 Glasgow Fire Service personnel who died at Cheapside Street were Sub-officers James Calder and John McPherson and Firemen Christopher Boyle, William Crocket, Archibald Darroch, Alexander Grassie, George McIntyre, Daniel Davidson, Edward McMillan, Alfred Dickinson, William Watson, John Allan, Gordon Chapman, and Iain McMillan.
+The 14 Glasgow Fire Service members who died at Cheapside Street were Sub Officers James Calder and John McPherson and Firemen Christopher Boyle, William Crocket, Archibald Darroch, Alexander Grassie, George McIntyre, Daniel Davidson, Edward McMillan, Alfred Dickinson, William Watson, John Allan, Gordon Chapman, and Ian McMillan.

-Also lost were 5 Glasgow Salvage Corps’ Deputy Chief Salvage Officer Edward Murray, Leading Salvageman James Mclellan, and salvagemen Gordon McMillan, William Oliver and James Mungall.
+Also lost were 5 Glasgow Salvage Corps' members Deputy Chief Salvage Officer Edward Murray, Leading Salvageman James McLellan, Salvagemen Gordon McMillan, William Oliver and James Mungall.